 What concerns me even more though, is what effect these chemicals might have on the environment.
 According the United States EPA, “contaminants of emerging concern (CECs), including pharmaceuticals and personal care products (PPCPs), are increasingly being detected at low levels in surface water, and there is concern that these compounds may have an impact on aquatic life”.
 Many chemicals in PPCPs are toxic to aquatic life and bioaccumulate, meaning, they don’t break down quick enough and begin to build up in the environment.

 Then lastly, there is the waste problem.
 Every time I’ve had my hair dyed professionally, the process has included the use of foil, which inevitably ends up in landfill, rather than being recycled.
-This is a massive waste as aluminium is infinitely recyclable, with scrap aluminium requiring only 5% of the energy used to make new aluminium from the raw ore.
+This is a massive waste as aluminum is infinitely recyclable, with scrap aluminum requiring only 5% of the energy used to make new aluminum from the raw ore.
 Plus, there’s also waste bottles, boxes, combs, sachets, gloves etc. that possibly and probably end up in landfill, whether they used at home or in a salon.

 Last year I came across Sustainable Salons – A social enterprise that rescues up to 95% of salon resources from landfill and finds repurposing solutions that benefit our planet, all while supporting the community!